-In the first map, you can see the long trail, and in the second map, you can see several shorter paths.
+On the first map, you can see the long trail.
+On the second map, you can see several shorter paths.
 Here is an interactive map from israelhiking.osm.org.il where these trails are marked:

 And here are the details of the tracks:

 |Name||Color of the Trail on the Map above||Color of the Trail in the Official Booklet||Description||Distance (km)||Total climb and descent (meters)||Average duration (minutes)||Notes|

 |Accessible loop trail – short trail||Red||The trail leads from the parking lot to the wading pool and back.||0.7||20||15|

 |Medium trail||Blue||Light Blue||See the age recommendation in the medium path.||1||34||30||According to the official booklet: “not recommended for children under five.”|

 |To the TAP Line Reservoir||Black||Dark Blue||This trail leads to the bird hideout by the Tapline reservoir||0.8||26||20||I marked the trail and started the measurement from the first junction.|